 Start to find a trusted source of articles and materials that inform your area of development and build your own CPD library.

 Set yourself achievable goals and objectives and start to plan the time you need to accomplish your goals amidst all your other obligations.

-Make sure you plan time to evaluate and reflect on all your activities so that you can start to develop a truly meaningful approach towards your professional development.
-And most importantly enjoy yourself, share what you have learned and use it to enhance your performance and then evaluate how it’s improved.
+Make sure you plan time to evaluate and reflect on all your activities so that you can start to develop a truly meaningful approach toward your professional development.
+And most importantly enjoy yourself, share what you have learned and use it to enhance your performance, and then evaluate how it’s improved.